adisteyf/FilesEngine/README.md

 This is open sourse **2D game** engine on java using `java.awt` for Windows / MacOS / linux.

 ### Info about releases
-In the next release i will add Scene Manager.
+In the next release i will add Scene Manager and change library to `LWJGL`.

 #### How colliders work:
 - Find center of colliders.